-Except for m88ksim, backward branches account for a large fraction of mispredictions: 20% for four of the benchmarks, over 30% for perl and vortex, and 60% for li.
-Unfortunately for li, applying ntb trace selection - so the MLB-RET heuristic can cover these mispredictions - also worsens the prediction accuracy of the backward branches.
+Backward branches account for a large fraction of mispredictions, 20% for four of the benchmarks and 60% for xlisp.
+Unfortunately for xlisp, applying ntb trace selection - so the MLB-RET heuristic can cover these mispredictions - also worsens the prediction accuracy of the backward branches.
 While MLB-RET performs only slightly better than base, it improves performance by 10% over base(ntb) - i.e. CGCI is being exploited, if only to break even with base.

-In summary, using FGCI and CGCI techniques together achieves the best performance improvement on average, about 10% (FG + MLB-RET).
+In summary, using FGCI and CGCI techniques together achieves the best performance improvement on average: 13% (FG + MLB-RET).
 Clearly, some techniques work better than others depending on the benchmark, perhaps suggesting the need for adaptive trace selection.
-Using the best-performing technique for each benchmark, control independence achieves an average improvement of 13%.
-For benchmarks with significant misprediction rates (more than 2 mispredictions per 1000 instructions), the average improvement is 17%.
+Using the best-performing technique for each benchmark, control independence achieves an average improvement of 17%.